 Each CSU campus has a vibrant social calendar of cultural and sporting events, and each campus city offers its own annual festivals and celebrations.

-Orientation Week is a fun and informative week full of activities to help you feel at home at CSU.
-With the vibe of a mini festival, O Week gives you the opportunity to check out campus facilities, sporting and recreation areas, social clubs, and eating spaces while meeting new people and getting to know your classmates.
+Orientation is a fun and informative week full of activities to help you feel at home at CSU.
+With the vibe of a mini festival, Orientation gives you the opportunity to check out campus facilities, sporting and recreation areas, social clubs, and eating spaces while meeting new people and getting to know your classmates.

 Each campus has a range of social events throughout the year.
 As well as social events and the traditional uni festivities like toga nights and themed balls, we also mark events in the local community such as NAIDOC Week and Harmony Day.

 residential and course balls

 International Women's Day